Out of Office: Is Working From Home as Great as it Sounds?

 “I feel very fortunate.
 I never went into healthcare thinking I could work from home.
 It’s still a very new idea in healthcare,” says the mom of two, ages 2 and 8.
 “I’m glad to be part of this innovative way to serve the community.
 I absolutely love it.”

 “Overall I feel so lucky that I’m able to work from home,” said Dendinger.
 “When I want to crack down and get working at something, I can block out a five-hour period, and I get so much accomplished.
+I’m more productive when I’m given that freedom.
+I don’t flourish having someone breathing down my neck,” she said.
 Without interruptions, my productivity level is so much higher.”

 Hacker, Dendinger and Brammer all cited the ability to layer periods of work with short breaks for household chores–like throwing in a load of laundry, walking the dog, or picking up the kids–as key benefits.
 “I love having the ability to just throw something in the oven,” said Hacker, who says she often has dinner ready right at 5:00.